Inokinoki/inoki-blog/source/_posts/Win10-IoT-Deploy.md

 tags:
 - Embedded System
 - Win 10 IoT
-- Raspberry PI
+- Raspberry Pi
 categories:
 - [Embedded System, IoT, Win 10 IoT]
-- [Embedded System, Raspberry PI]
+- [Embedded System, Raspberry Pi]
 ---

 In the previous months, I deployed Win IoT programs through Windows Device Portal.
 Because my Visual Studio could not find the remote device to do the deplyment and debug.
 It seems to be a bug in the previous Win 10 IoT version.
 My previous version was `15xxx`.
 So I used Windows Device Portal to deploy an application.

 # Deploy through Windows Device Portal

 You should be able to look up the information of your device through Windows Device Portal with a browser.
-The link is the address of your Raspberry PI, and the port is `8080`.
+The link is the address of your Raspberry Pi, and the port is `8080`.

 {% asset_img Portal.jpg Windows Device Portal %}